 Standardized testing is one of the biggest stressors for high school students.
 And it’s easy to see why: Scoring well on the SAT or ACT may not clinch a student’s admission to their dream college, but scoring below average for that school may mean that a student’s application isn’t even considered.

 In general, standardized tests are often emphasized as a critical component for acceptance into a “good” college.
 However, in recent years, many schools have started to recognize the drawbacks of weighing standardized testing heavily in the college admissions process.
-You can read more about those concerns in this blog post.

 While one approach looks for ways to improve the SAT and ACT, another approach, the test optional movement, advocates for bypassing standardized testing altogether.
 Schools that are part of the test optional movement either do not require standardized testing scores as part of a student’s college application or will accept other measures (e.g. SAT Subject Test scores, AP test scores, other graded work, participation in on-campus seminars and discussions) in lieu of standardized test scores.
 There are currently over 1,000 US colleges (approximately one-third of schools) that waive some or all standardized testing requirements.
 Note that many of these colleges will gladly accept test scores; they just don’t require them.